phani-training/Documents/Libwebrtc.md

 fetch --nohooks webrtc
 ```

 Change to the branch-heads/4147 branch.
-This is the commit that the UWP patches (see below) are based on.
+This is the commit that the UWP/WIN patches (see below) are based on.
 ```
 cd src
 git checkout branch-heads/4147